joshhdawes/VyPR/README.md

 Author: Joshua Dawes - CERN, University of Manchester

+**VyPR is beginning a period of extensive development, which will include writing much more thorough (and up to date) documentation.
+To use VyPR, follow the instructions at http://cern.ch/vypr/use-vypr.html.**

 ## Setup

 To use VyPR, setup a virtual environment for Python in the directory in which you will run the tool.